andersbll/deeppy/README.md

  - deeplearn
  - ?

-## Features (currently a TODO list)
+## Features (aka.
+TODO list)
  - Pythonic user interface based on NumPy's ndarray.
- - Back-end implementations in both CUDA and NumPy/Cython implementation allow you to run on the CPU or on Nvidia GPUs as you please.
+ - Runs on either CUDA or NumPy/Cython allowing you to run on the CPU or on Nvidia GPUs if available.
  - Competitive speed compared to Torch, Caffe, cuda-convnet and Theano.

 ### Feed-forward nets